See More of Wild Tanzania—Including the Great Migration—Away from Crowds!

 over the magnificent Barafu kopjes to the east of the camp never fail to impress.
 Just eight tents comprise the secluded camp, located in a remote area of this hidden corner of the Serengeti.
 The camp lies where the short-grass plains meet the acacia woodlands, and the Ngare Nanyuki underground river creates pockets of permanent water that support year-round wildlife concentrations.
 From this private outpost

-we can expect unrivaled sightings of the big cats that are so plentiful in this area.
+we can expect unrivaled sightings of big cats that are so plentiful in this area.
 Such close encounters with the Serengeti’s apex predators are sure to enthrall even the most seasoned safari traveler!

 Days 9–11: Northern Serengeti—Natural Habitat's Migration Base Camp

 We continue across the vast Serengeti today to our private mobile camp, where we spend three days immersed in the phenomenon of the Great Migration.
-In accordance with the herds’ movements and seasonality, our camp is located in the northern Serengeti during the months of July through October.
+In accordance with the herds’ movements and seasonality, our camp is located in the northern Serengeti from July through October.
 This deluxe tented outpost rests within one of the main movement corridors for hundreds of thousands of wildebeest, zebra and gazelle, and their accompanying cast of predators.
 Each year, they trek 1,800 miles from Kenya’s Maasai Mara to the southern Serengeti and back again.

 we witness this remarkable spectacle as the enormous herds traverse the savanna while big cats steal behind.
 We may behold stunning scenes of predator-prey interaction as a lion takes down a sick wildebeest or a cheetah overtakes an infant.
 We track the area’s prolific wildlife in private 4x4 vehicles, allowing optimal mobility and proximity.
 Our luxury mobile camp ensures that we go where the wildlife is, yet we forsake few amenities despite the remoteness of our location.
 Our walk-in tents are reminiscent of the safari era of yesteryear, offering every comfort and superb seclusion.
 This evening we enjoy dinner in camp beneath a canopy of stars.